AlexSkrypnyk/drupal_extension_scaffold/README.md

 1. Create your module's repository on GitHub.
 2. Download this module's code by pressing 'Clone or download' button in GitHub UI.
 3. Copy the contents of the downloaded archive into your module's repository.
+4. Replace `drupal_circleci_example` with the machine name of your module.
-4. Adjust several lines in `.gitignore`.
+5. Adjust several lines in `.gitignore`.
-5. Commit and push to your new GitHub repo.
+6. Commit and push to your new GitHub repo.
-6. Login to CircleCI and add your new GitHub repository.
+7. Login to CircleCI and add your new GitHub repository.
 Your project build will start momentarily.
-7. Configure deployment to [drupal.org](https://drupal.org) (see below).
+8. Configure deployment to [drupal.org](https://drupal.org) (see below).

 ## Deployment

 The CI supports mirroring of main branches (`9.x-1.x` etc.) to [drupal.org](https://drupal.org) mirror of the project (to keep 2 repos in sync).